hawklu212/CPSC-455-Project/README.md

 User profiles

-Previously calculated routes for faster routing of novel routes

 **What will users be able to do with this data?**

 With pre-saved locations individuals will more rapidly be able to input start points and destinations, as well as quickly pull up past routes that they may use frequently